High Frame Rate Video Reconstruction based on an Event Camera: Introduction

 \item {\bf Inherent blur effects:} When recording highly dynamic scenes, motion blur is a common issue due to the relative motion between the camera and the scene.
 The output of the intensity image from the APS tends to be blurry. \end{itemize}

 To address these challenges, various methods have been proposed by reconstructing high frame rate videos.
 Existing methods can be in general categorized as: \begin{enumerate}[1)]

-\item Event-only solutions \cite{Bardow16cvpr, Reinbacher16bmvc, Barua16wcav, Scheerlinck19ral}, where the results tend to lack the texture and consistency of natural videos, as they fail to use the complementary information contained in low frame rate intensity images; \item Low frame rate intensity image-only solutions \cite{Jin_2018_CVPR}, where an end-to-end learning framework has been proposed to learn regression between a single blurred image and a video sequence, whereas rich events are not used; \item Events and intensity images combined solutions \cite{Scheerlinck18accv, Shedligeri18arxiv, Brandli14iscas}, which build upon the interaction between both sources of information.
+\item Event-only solutions \cite{Bardow16cvpr, Rebecq_2019_CVPR, Wang_2019_CVPR, Scheerlinck19ral}, where the results tend to lack the texture and consistency of natural videos \rcf{(especially for scenes with a static background or a slowly moving background/foreground )}, as they fail to use the complementary information contained in low frame rate intensity images; \item Events and intensity images combined solutions \cite{Scheerlinck18accv, shedligeri2019photorealistic, Brandli14iscas}, which build upon the interaction between both sources of information.
 However, these methods fail to address the blur issue associated with the captured image frame.
 Therefore, the reconstructed high frame rate videos can be degraded by blur.

 \end{enumerate}